9 Ways to Experience Beautiful Blandford-Blenheim

 If you love cheese (caught us), then add Mountainoak Cheese to your Oxford County Bucket List.

 This award-winning cheese plant is owned by Adam and Hannie VanBerjeik who studied and won many accolades in the city of Gouda, Holland before coming to Ontario.
-Settling in New Hamburg, this couple expanded their impressive dairy farm to include a state-of-the-art facility.
+This couple expanded their impressive dairy farm to include a state-of-the-art cheese making facility.

 Today, they craft almost 20 different kinds of Gouda using milk from their own herd of Holstein cows as well as quark and some pretty darn good curds.
-Stop into the farm shop to try it out, purchase some cheese and when restrictions allow, call ahead to book a tour.
+Stop into the farm shop to try it out, purchase some cheese and call to find out the next day they are offering a tour..

 3. Float Your Goat